Compare & Save on Your Snagging Survey

 What Does the Report Look Like?

-The report will often delivered as an email, although, it can be sent to you by post if you prefer.
-It’s a relatively simple report and should be very clear in terms of what has been assessed and what needs further attention or renovations.
+The report will often be delivered as an email, although it can be sent to you by post if you prefer.
+It’s a relatively simple report and should be very clear in terms of what has been assessed.
+It will set out what needs further attention or renovations.

-The report should list all the areas that the professional has looked at, such as brickwork, paintwork (internal and external), pipework, gardens, walls, roof, windows, kitchen, appliances, floors, staircases and loft space.
-Next to each of these sections there should be a note to highlight that they have been inspected, as well as any notes of any defects or snags that have been detected.
+The report should list all the areas that the professional has looked at.
+Next to each of these sections, there should be a note to highlight that they have been inspected, in addition to notes of any defects or snags that have been detected.

 Save on Your Snagging Survey